Agile-IoT/agile-security/README.md

 If no variable is set, or if any other value different than 1 is set, this component runs in quiet mode.

 To debug the agile-idm-core or the agile-idm-storage components that are within agile-idm-web-ui please set the environment variables DEBUG_IDM_CORE  or DEBUG_IDM_STORAGE to 1 respectively.
+These two components will log to stdout debugging information.